AWS Compute Fundamentals

 Hello and welcome to this lecture covering the Application Load Balancer, the ALB.
 The first of the three load balancers that I shall be discussing.
 If you are familiar with the open systems interconnection model, the OSI model, then you won't be surprised that the ALB operates at layer seven, the application layer.
 The application layer of the OSI model serves as the interface for users and application processes to access network services.
 Everything at this layer is application specific.
 The application layer of the model helps to provide network services to the applications.
 And examples of the application process or services it offers are http, ftp, smtp and nfs.
 For more information on the OSI model, please see our existing course here.

 As you can see AWS suggests you use the application load balancer if you need to provide a flexible feature set including advanced routing and visibility features aimed purely for application architectures such as microservices and containers when used in HTTP or HTTPS.
 Before configuring your ALB, it's good practice to set up your target groups.
 Now I explained in a previous lecture that a target group is simply a group of resources that you want your ALB to route requests to.
 You might want to configure different target groups depending on the nature of your requests.
-For example, let's say you had in internet-facing ALB, you might want to target group allocated to handle and process HTTP port 80 requests and a different target group configured to process requests from the secure HTTPS protocol using port 443.
+For example, let's say you had an internet-facing ALB, you might want a target group allocated to handle and process HTTP port 80 requests and a different target group configured to process requests from the secure HTTPS protocol using port 443.
 In this scenario, you could configure two different target groups and then route traffic, depending on the request, to different targets through the use of listeners and rules.

 I now want to demonstrate how to configure an ALB and in this demonstration, I will also show you how to set up target groups as well.
 Let's take a look.